SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Concentration

 1. Did you stay focused in class when you were a child?
+  Yes.
+I often stayed focused in class when I was a child.
+The teachers were pretty strict with us and I was afraid to be punished if I got distractions during the class.
 2. Are you a focused person?
 3. How do you stay focused?
 4. Is it easy to stay focused in a noisy environment?